TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/SheetReferences/Index.rst

       </ROOT>
    </T3DataStructure>

-and so on for the two other sheets.
+and the same for the other sheet :file:`welcome_sheet.xml`.